Carson Mayor Jim Dear trounced one of his strongest City Council rivals in Tuesday's election to capture a third term after a contentious campaign.

 Robles won 23.8 percent of the vote compared to Ruiz-Raber's 21.6 in the eight-way race for two council seats.

 Incumbent Councilman Mike Gipson, who is allied with Davis-Holmes, won a third term Tuesday with 29.2 percent.

 With Ruiz-Raber gone, Davis-Holmes and Gipson are expected to lose control of the council to Dear, Robles and Councilman Elito Santarina.

 Measure M, which would have changed the directly elected mayor's seat to one appointed by the council on a rotating basis, was overwhelmingly rejected by 83.2 percent of voters.

 Robles, 44, is an attorney and president of the Water Replenishment Board of Southern California.
-He has come under scrutiny for his personal financial troubles because he did not pay state taxes and credit card bills.

 If elected, he said he wants to work with foreign investors who want to immigrate to this country through a federal program that requires them to establish job-creating businesses here in exchange for a green card.
 He also wants to increase monitoring of recently released parolees and probationers in the city.